- Overview

 - Send disposition data to Indeed

-Agency and Third Party integration with Indeed Apply
+Agency and third-party integration with Indeed Apply

 Setup steps for agencies and third-party platforms to integrate with Indeed Apply.